MaxHastings/Shorty/README.md

-# Short a Video Trimmer + Compressor
+# Shorty - A Video Trimmer + Compressor
 This is a simple desktop application built with Python's Tkinter, OpenCV, and FFmpeg for trimming and compressing video files.
 It provides a user-friendly graphical interface to select video segments, apply optional cropping and half-resolution scaling, and compress videos to a target file size.

 ## Screenshots and Video